raymondnes/alx-low_level_programming/0x14-bit_manipulation/README.md

 Find the password for this program.

 Save the password in the file 101-password
-Your file should contain the exact password, no new line, no extra space
+Your file should contain the exact password, no new line, no extra space, at all